RovaIsaia/RovaIsaia.github.io/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+**Protection of Personal Information:**

+Any personal information contained in this repository is strictly confidential.
+It is prohibited to share, reproduce, publish, or distribute this information in any form without the explicit permission of the author.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE